 With the built-in feature, you can export and import VM or use a professional tool to backup Hyper-V VM efficiently.
-Here, I will use AOMEI Cyber Backup to show the backup process.
-With this powerful backup software, it brings the following benefits for you.
+Here, I will use AOMEI Cyber Backup, the free Hyper-V backup software to show the backup process.
+With this powerful backup software, it brings the following benefits:

-Lower cost of storage and time: Automatic clean-ups, and incremental backup greatly reduce storage space and backup time.
+Save storage and time: Perform incremental backup to greatly reduce storage space and backup time.

 Enterprise security: The most reliable infrastructure to protect your data - both your data is in transit or at rest, and meet the security needs of your business.

-Automate Backup: Schedule backup plans to run the VM backup automatically.
+Automate Backup: Set up a schedule backup to auto run the VM backup daily, weekly, monthly.

-Fast Recovery: Instantly recover entire VMs, files and objects from duplicated backups and easily restore VM to new host with one click.
+Fast Recovery: Instantly recover entire VMs, files and objects from any created backup versions.

 Hassle-free Hyper-V VM backup solution